acwilsondev/acwilsondev/README.md

 - a Natural Language Parsing (NLP) compiler
 - multiple plugins for Unreal Engine
-- a 20+ year old legacy monoliths
+- 20+ year old legacy monoliths
 - a greenfield enterprise-scale B2B integration

 Most recently, the majority of my time has been in designing and building **AWS Serverless APIs and Event-Driven Automation**.